Energy-minimizing Mappings of Complex Projective Spaces: Introduction

-White's results in \cite{Wh1} also imply that in all homotopy classes of mappings from quaternionic projective spaces $(\mathbb{H}P^{N},g_{0})$, the Cayley projective plane $(\mathcal{C}a P^{2},g_{0})$ and round spheres $(S^{n},g_{0})$ of dimension $n \geq 3$ to Riemannian manifolds, the infimum of the energy is $0$.
-Together with Theorem \ref{infimum}, these results determine the infimum of the energy for all homotopy classes of mappings of compact rank-one Riemannian symmetric spaces other than real projective spaces, and in particular for all simply connected spaces of this type.
-For mappings of real projective spaces, we have some results similar to our results for complex projective spaces above, but we will show there are also some potentially significant differences: \\
+White's results in \cite{Wh1} also imply that the infimum of the energy is $0$ in all homotopy classes of mappings from quaternionic projective space, the Cayley projective plane, or the sphere of dimension $3$ or greater to a Riemannian manifold.
+(For a more general statement proven in \cite{Wh1} from which this follows, see Remark \ref{homotopy_dependence}.)
+Together, these results and Theorem \ref{infimum} determine the infimum of the energy in all homotopy classes of mappings of compact rank-$1$ Riemannian symmetric spaces other than real projective space, and in particular for all simply-connected spaces in this family.
+For real projective space, we will establish some results which are similar to our results for complex projective space above, but we will also show that there are some potentially noteworthy differences. \\

-Croke proved in \cite{Cr1} that the identity mapping of real projective space minimizes energy in its homotopy class.
-We will extend this result to a sharp lower bound for the full range of $p$-energy functionals in real projective space:
+Croke showed via the results in \cite{Cr1} that the identity mapping of real projective space minimizes energy in its homotopy class.
+We will extend these results to the following lower bound for the entire class of $p$-energy functionals: